apache/thrift/lib/nodejs/README.md

 ## Thrift Compiler

-You can compile nodejs sources by running the following:
+You can compile IDL sources for Node.js with the following command:

     thrift --gen js:node thrift_file